New Feature Preview: Aggregation API for v3.2

 In this example, Maison created a custom content type in its Ibexa content repository called Reviews.

 This content type lets site visitors give a product review and give an item a rating out of five.
-Using the Aggregations API, Maison's e-commerce team can take the individual ratings for a particular product and automatically calculate an average score and display it under the product listing.
+Using the Aggregation API, Maison's e-commerce team can take the individual ratings for a particular product and automatically calculate an average score and display it under the product listing.

 We Love Your feedback